Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Concrete example implementations

-Here we give the two concrete algorithms that we have derived which satisfy the validity criterion and succeed to varying degrees at the precision criterion.
+In this section we use the construction of Sec.~\ref{sec: construction} to give two concrete algorithms which satisfy the validity criterion and succeed to varying degrees at the precision criterion.
 The cases are the following:

 \begin{itemize}

 \item \textit{CDF: } Estimating the fraction of a distribution that falls below a certain value $y$, i.e., $\theta = P(X < y)$.

 \item \textit{Mean: }Estimating the mean of a distribution with bounded support, i.e., $\theta = \int_a^b \mathrm{d}x \, x P(X = x)$ for $X$ restricted to $[a, b]$.
 Without loss of generality we will assume that $X$ is rescaled such that $[a,b] = [0,1]$.